World Kidney Day - March 10

 History

 World Kidney Day was created in 2006.
-The initiative was proposed by ISN and IFKF, two organizations involved in research on kidney and kidney-related diseases.
+The initiative was proposed by ISN and IFKF, two organizations involved in research on kidneys and kidney-related diseases.
 The main purpose of the holiday is to raise public awareness of kidney disease and to stimulate the development of nephrology.
 It is necessary to create new effective drugs and develop therapeutic methods.

-Interesting facts
+Interesting Facts

 • In 24 hours, the kidneys filter about 2,000 liters of blood.